All Episodes

 But what's going to go across parties and across race and across prejudice is when you take home less money.

-So the bo the Bush tax cuts are are lapsing, there's gonna be tax increases anyway.
+So the Bush tax cuts are lapsing.

-Now what do you get for that, Jude?
+Now, what do you get for that, Jude?

-That's that's the way people think about it.
+That's the way people think about it.

 You've got to do it.

-Now they've just done that to the health care industry.
+Now they've just done that to the healthcare industry.

 Now they've just done that to the insurance industry.